jessica1438/IE6600--Project-/README.md

-Global Mortality Visualization Application using R
+# Global Mortality Visualization Application using R
+A Global Mortality Visualization Application developed in R Shiny that leverages the WHO Mortality Database to create interactive visualizations, enabling users to analyze mortality trends by age, gender, region, and cause of death.
+This project aims to enhance understanding of global health challenges through user-friendly insights and dynamic data exploration.

 Database: https://www.who.int/data/data-collection-tools/who-mortality-database